-10. The method as recited in claim 1, wherein said accepting an inquiry from a user for a destination comprises: receiving an initial portion of the destination; and determining a starting point of the route in accordance with the current position;

-- completing the destination automatically without requir- - ing the user to enter a remaining portion of the desti- 5 nation.
+10. The method as recited in claim 1, wherein said accepting an inquiry from a user for a destination comprises: receiving an initial portion of the destination; and completing the destination automatically without requiring the user to enter a remaining portion of the desti- 5 nation.